kikkia/Vinny/docs/PULL_REQUEST_TEMPLATE.md

 [//]: # (Please try to use this template, feel free to remove sections or add more you may think are relevant.)

 ## Problem
 - TODO: What was the problem?

-## Issue
-- TODO: Is this related to any open issues?
-If so, link them here.
-If not, put none or remove.
+(If there is an issue ticket, please link it)

 ## Solution
 - TODO: High level explination of how you fixed the problem.